 When I did the ABS system reset on my Hyundai, it worked with the 3 steps.
 But, my brother’s Volkswagen didn’t.
 We did research online and found out that on some vehicles, the ABS systems are activated when you drive above 15 miles per hour.
 That’s when the ABS system sends information to the main computer.

 4 Most Common Causes For Illuminated ABS Light

-I am going to talk about the 4 most common causes for illuminated ABS light.
+I am going to talk about the 4 most common causes of illuminated ABS light.
 Before you start, always cut all electrical power to your vehicle system.
 Remove the black terminal on your vehicle battery and place it in a way that won’t touch the car battery while you work on your vehicle.

 1. Failed Speed Sensor

 The most common cause of ABS light illuminating on your dashboard or instrument cluster is a failed speed sensor.
 You can check the condition of the speed sensor by performing an inspection.
 This inspection can be done with your tire still attached to the vehicle.

 The speed sensor works in a way that a magnetic ring that the speed sensor wiring connects communicates with the speed sensor on the hub assembly as well and sends that reading to the actual vehicle computer.

 All four tires have to be the exact same reading.
 In the event that one-speed sensor fails, it will no longer create that constant reading that the other three are giving, thus you will get the ABS fault.

 So, just inspect the speed sensors and make sure there is no heavily coated corrosion and no dents.
 Make sure all of the electrical wiring are secure and there are no signs of stress (melted or cut wires).

 As the wheel spins, your magnetic ring communicates with your speed sensor and your speed sensor sends that data to the onboard computer.
 All four tires have to have the exact reading which means all four tires have to be spinning at the same speed.